mateo19182/foxEngineV3/README.md

   - use compression, paralelize and MongoDB Write Concern
   - use polars for faster processing
   - is async better? motor
-- breakdown better results of import
+- breakdown results of import, progress bar on uploads !

 ### Schema/Db